Jamesscott34/DevopsCA/README.md

+'''
+README for SBA24070 Book Catalogue App

+IMPORTANT DATABASE HOST NOTE:
+- If running locally (not in Docker), set DATABASES['default']['HOST'] = 'localhost' in sba24070_book_catalogue/settings.py
+- If running with Docker, set DATABASES['default']['HOST'] = 'db' in sba24070_book_catalogue/settings.py

+You can use the provided scripts for setup:
+- ./run_django.sh: Sets HOST to 'localhost', installs requirements, runs migrations, and starts the Django server.
+- ./run_docker.sh: Sets HOST to 'db', builds and starts Docker containers, runs migrations, and starts the app.
+- ./setup.sh: Interactive setup for both modes, ensures correct HOST is set and all requirements are met.

+See below for detailed instructions.
+'''

 # 📚 SBA24070 Book Catalogue App

 This is a Django-based book catalogue system developed as part of a DevOps assignment.
 It allows users to manage personal book collections with the ability to: